aeonmedia/react_on_rails/README.md

 # NEWS

-* 2.3 has shipped on Monday, 2/1/2016.
+* 3.0.0.beta.1 has shipped on Monday, 2/8/2016.
 Please see the [Changelog](CHANGELOG.md) for details, and let us know if you see any issues!
 [Migration steps from 1.x](https://github.com/shakacode/react_on_rails/blob/master/CHANGELOG.md#migration-steps-v1-to-v2).
+[Migration steps from 2.x](https://github.com/shakacode/react_on_rails/blob/master/CHANGELOG.md#migration-steps-v2-to-v3).
+* 3.0.0 Highlights:
+  1. Support for ensuring JavaScript is current when running tests.
+  2. Support for multiple React components with one Redux store.
+So you can have a header React component and different body React components talking to the same Redux store!
 * There was a fatal error when using the lastest version of Redux for server rendering.
 See [Redux #1335](https://github.com/rackt/redux/issues/1335).
 See [diff 3.1.6...3.1.4](https://github.com/rackt/redux/commit/e2e14d26f09ca729ae0555442f50fcfc45bfb423#diff-1fdf421c05c1140f6d71444ea2b27638).
 Workaround for server rendering: Use Redux 3.1.7 or upgrade to React On Rails v2.3.0. [this commit](https://github.com/shakacode/react_on_rails/commit/59f1e68d3d233775e6abc63bff180ea59ac2d79e) on [PR #244](https://github.com/shakacode/react_on_rails/pull/244/).
 * 2.x Highlights:
   1. Fixed a **critical** problem with TurboLinks.
 Be sure to see [turbolinks docs](docs/additional_reading/turbolinks.md) for more information on how to debug TurboLinks issues.
   2. Provides a convenient helper to ensure that JavaScript assets are compiled before running tests.